Teaching & learning

 Take care of the world around me.

-The latest neurological and psychological research shows most children are capable of reaching the high levels of performance previously associated only with the gifted and talented.
+Neurological and psychological research shows most children are capable of reaching very high levels of performance.
 IQ and potential isn't fixed - evidence shows it can be grown, and the key is developing the right learning attitudes and attributes.

 1. Encourage resilience